Lawsuits over coronavirus quarantines are unlikely to succeed, experts say

 “But once you start getting into what might colloquially be called an en masse quarantine or a lockdown where government will actually aggressively enforce it, then you’re getting into territory that implicates the most fundamental constitutional rights and the right to freedom of movement, the right to freedom of travel.”

-Constitutional rights that could be implicated when the government oversteps include the Fifth and 14th Amendment rights to due process and equal protection, according to the Constitution Daily.
+Constitutional rights that could be impacted when the government oversteps include the Fifth and 14th Amendment rights to due process and equal protection, according to the Constitution Daily.

 The American Civil Liberties Union is watching the government response, according to a statement by Hina Shamsi, director of the ACLU’s National Security Project.